gardener/gardener/docs/proposals/08-shoot-apiserver-via-sni.md

 ---
-title: Shoot APIServer via SNI
+title: 08 Shoot APIServer via SNI
 ---

-# SNI Passthrough proxy for kube-apiservers
+# SNI Passthrough Proxy for kube-apiservers

 This GEP tackles the problem that today a single `LoadBalancer` is needed for every single Shoot cluster's control plane.

 ## Background

 When the control plane of a Shoot cluster is provisioned, a dedicated LoadBalancer is created for it.
 It keeps the entire flow quite easy - the apiserver Pods are running and they are accessible via that LoadBalancer.
 It's hostnames / IP addresses are used for DNS records like `api.<external-domain>` and `api.<shoot>.<project>.<internal-domain>`.
-While this solution is simple it comes with several issues.
+While this solution is simple, it comes with several issues.

 ## Motivation

-There are several problems with the current setup.
+There are several problems with the current setu:

 - IaaS provider costs.
-For example `ClassicLoadBalancer` on AWS costs at minimum 17 USD / month.
+For example, `ClassicLoadBalancer` on AWS costs at minimum 17 USD / month.
 - Quotas can limit the amount of LoadBalancers you can get per account / project, limiting the number of clusters you can host under a single account.
 - Lack of support for better loadbalancing [algorithms than round-robin](https://www.envoyproxy.io/docs/envoy/v1.10.0/intro/arch_overview/load_balancing/load_balancers#supported-load-balancers).
-- Slow cluster provisioning time - depending on the provider a LoadBalancer provisioning could take quite a while.
+- Slow cluster provisioning time - depending on the provider, a LoadBalancer provisioning could take quite a while.
 - Lower downtime when workload is shuffled in the clusters as the LoadBalancer is Kubernetes-aware.

 ## Goals